Arizona Court Executive (ACE)

 To register for the Arizona Court Executive program, DOWNLOAD, complete and submit:

-To register for the Arizona Court Executive program as an AOC employee, please DOWNLOAD, complete and submit:
+To register for the Arizona Court Executive program as an AOC employee, DOWNLOAD, complete and submit:

-Once admitted, participants will receive the passwords to enroll in classes; however, registration will not open until 60 days prior to the class start date.
-Enrollment is limited and is on a first come, first serve basis.
+Once admitted to the program, participants will receive the passwords to enroll in classes.
+Class enrollment is limited and is on a first come, first serve basis.
+Participants are responsible to check the website often for updated class information and registration postings.

 All classes for the calendar year are posted on our homepage: www.azcourts.gov/clia and class information can be obtained from the links.
 Once registration is open, enrollment can be completed using those same links.
 Participants are encouraged to contact [email protected] for assistance.

-- Participants must complete the entire ACE program within seven years of their enrollment date, or seven years once the first class is taken.
-Once the 7-year term has expired, classes older than 7 years will require the individual to retake the class for ACE credit, and repay the $100.00 ICM fee if ICM credit is desired.
+- Participants must complete the entire ACE program within seven years of the first class is taken.
+Once the 7-year term has expired, classes older than 7 years will require the individual to retake the class for credit, and repay the $100.00 national ICM certification fee.

 Certified Court Executive (CCE) Credit:

-Participants who are interested in receiving ICM certification, must pay a $100.00 ICM fee per each of the 7 ICM courses (Exceptions: the Public Relations and Educational Development courses are $60 each; there is no charge for the Capstone).
-Please indicate on the application if you will be obtaining this certification.
-Once you have successfully registered for each course, an invoice will be sent by Julee Ewy Bruno (Jbruno@courts.az.gov).
+Participants obtaining ICM certification, must pay a $100.00 ICM fee per each of the ICM courses (Exceptions: the Public Relations and Educational Development courses are $60 each).
+Once you have successfully registered for each course, an invoice will be sent by Julee Ewy Bruno ([email protected]).
 Payment must be received one week prior to the start of class.

-NOTE: Participants who choose to obtain the ICM Certified Court Executive (CCE) certification, must obtain the ICM Certified Court Manager (CCM) certification first.
+NOTE: Participants working toward their ICM Certified Court Executive (CCE) certification, must obtain the ICM Certified Court Manager (CCM) certification first.
 This also applies if participants are planning to attend the Institute for Court Management Fellows program.
-Please contact Education Services (firstname.lastname@example.org) for further information.
+Please contact Education Services ([email protected]) for further information.

-ICM certification fees are REFUNDABLE WITH A WRITTEN CANCELLATION (LESS A 25% ADMINISTRATIVE FEE) PRIOR TO one week before the start of the class AND ARE NON-REFUNDABLE after that date; however, they are transferable.
+ICM certification fees are REFUNDABLE with a written cancellation (less A 25% administrative fee) PRIOR TO one week before the start of the class.
+After that date, they are NON-REFUNDABLE; however, they are TRANSFERABLE.
 In the event you are unable to attend a class, a credit can be applied toward a future ESD-sponsored event within 365 days from first day of registered event.
 Please contact our office to arrange for transfer if necessary.